 Finding your perfect property

-The options are much the same as in the UK: estate agents, auctions or direct private sales.
+This is one area where the options are much the same as in the UK: estate agents, auctions or direct private sales.
 Make sure any estate agent (un agent immobilier) is a member of a proper professional body by looking out for the acronyms FNAIM, SNPI, UNIS or CNAB.

 Before you start, you need to be clear about how you will own your property.
 There are three common ownership methods in France: en indivision, en tontine or through a Société Civile Immobilière (SCI).

 - En tontine is like the default ‘joint tenants’ ownership in the UK.
 You own equal shares and if one of you dies, the other becomes the sole owner.
-You can not add a tontine clause after purchase, so it needs to be done up front
+You cannot add a tontine clause after purchase, so it needs to be done up front

 - En indivision is the equivalent of ‘tenants in common’ in the UK.
 The ownership ratio can be anything you choose, and if one of you dies, their share of the property can be left to whoever they like in their will